2011 President's Cup (Maldives)

-The 2011 President's Cup is the 61st season of the President's Cup, a knock-out competition for Maldives' top 4 football clubs.
-VB Sports Club are the defending champions, having defeated Victory Sports Club in last season's final.
+The 2011 President's Cup was the 61st season of the President's Cup, a knock-out competition for Maldives' top 4 football clubs.
+VB Sports Club were the defending champions, having defeated Victory Sports Club in last season's final.

 Broadcasting rights

 The broadcasting rights for all the matches of 2011 Maldives President's Cup were given to the Television Maldives.

 Qualifier

-Top 4 teams after the end of 2011 Dhivehi League third round will be qualified for the President's Cup.
+Top 4 teams after the end of 2011 Dhivehi League third round were qualified for the President's Cup.